zzzprojects/learn-orm/tutorials/visual-studio/code-editor.md

 ## Brace Matching

-When the insertion point is placed on an open brace in a code file, both it and the closing brace are highlighted.
+When the insertion point is placed on an open brace in a code file, both the open and closing braces are highlighted.

  - It gives you immediate feedback on misplaced or missing braces.
  - You can turn brace matching on or off with the **Automatic delimiter highlighting** option on **Tools > Options > Text Editor**